National Records of Scotland

 Preserving the past, Recording the present, Informing the future

 NRS provides access to a variety of rare and valuable documents, which require care and attention when being handled.
-We ask that all customers of our on-site search rooms take note of the following advice and guidance in order to help us protect our records, this forms part of our Conditions of Access:
+We ask that all visitors to our on-site search rooms take note of the following advice and guidance in order to help us protect our records, this forms part of our Conditions of Access:

 • Please take the time to review our Collection Care and Preservation Policy